-463 Modern Jazz (1) UC:CSU RPT3 Activity, 3 hours.
+463 Modern Jazz (1) UC:CSU RPT3

 This course teaches technique, principles, terminology and the practice of jazz dance.
-The course will emphasis not only the correct placement and execution of a wide variety of jazz movements, but will also teach various styles, and the history of the movements.
+The course will emphasize not only the correct placement and execution of a wide variety of jazz movements, but will also teach various styles, and the history of the movements.